Editor's note: This article was originally published August 13, 2013; it was updated October 23, 2017 to reflect the latest information.

 What is happening to Syrians caught in the war?

-Three years after it began, the full-blown civil war has killed over 100,000 people, half of whom are believed to be civilians.
-Bombings are destroying crowded cities and horrific human rights violations are widespread.
+Nearly eight years since it began, the war has killed more than 480,000 people.
+Crowded cities have been destroyed and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

-The U.N. estimates that over 6.5 million people are internally displaced — an increase of more than two million in just six months.
-When you also consider refugees, nearly half of the country’s pre-war population of 23 million is need urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.
+The U.N. estimates that 6.3 million people are internally displaced.
+When you also consider refugees, well over half of the country’s pre-war population of 22 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.

 How are people escaping?